Plants and trees and flowers Page 1 of 2

 How on earth do trees support themselves.
 No idea , but trees don’t just pounce out of the ground willy-nilly.
 Do plants and trees and flowers know what they are doing.
 I don’t mean that they themselves know , but am thinking in the same vain of does even our body know what it is doing to have a heart and lungs etc. We ourselves , that is the we in us , that we think that we are, doesn’t make the heart and lungs and so the actual tree most likely doesn’t make all of it’s parts like roots and leaves either.

-So from there , to exist , trees surely didn’t have to fathom it all out by relying on something like our evolution idea.
+So from there , to exist , surely trees didn’t have to fathom it all out by relying on something like our evolution idea.
 Compare it to like some human structural engineer putting a garden fence into the ground that can stay standing up in all sorts of weather.
 Imagine the mathematics to have a root system that even if it knew what soil was and how heavy soil was , it would have to come up with the exact tanglyness to support itself.
 Stand next to a tree and you can feel the enormity of its strength.
 It could perhaps support the weight of two trees.
 Once again though in the main , our conjecture of random mutations and natural selection seems futile to explain the existence and success of trees.
-It just seems like the tree is ensured to have the ability to support itself.
+It just seems like the tree is ensured to have the ability to grow and support itself.

 When we look at trees we might try to imagine how they evolved since they at one time did not exist.
 If we used random mutations and natural selection to explain them then there would have been a time when the trees had reached a certain height and because of their weight some would have toppled over.
 Then natural selection would allow the trees that didn’t topple over to go on and produce more trees that didn’t fall over.
 There would have been a point at which a tree could grow no taller.
 Different types of trees seem to know how far down their roots can go down in the soil that they are in to be able to take water and nutrients all the way up the trunk.
 That is a process.
 So as well as having a process and arranging the leaves to soak up the sunlight and a million other things, we surely cannot be satisfied that random mutations and natural selection is responsible for any of that.

-This newly emerging maple tree has an arrangement of equally spaced branches and leaves.
+This newly emerging maple tree has an arrangement of spaced branches and leaves.
 Again , surely natural selection has nothing to do with that spacing.
-Those branches each go in opposite directions to the branches above or below .Hard to think how evolution theory explains that spacing and it’s eventual hundred feet height.
+Those branches also each go in opposite directions to the branches above or below .Hard to think how evolution theory explains that spacing and it’s eventual hundred feet height.
 Since this picture it has grown lots of other branches in between the lowest and highest ones.

 What’s quite remarkable though , is that the seed that started it all is gone.
 What does that mean.
 Don’t know.
 But the seed is gone and the tree still grows.
 Given the right conditions , this young tree will continue to grow without the seed that started it all.